Lemonade Mouth (film): Soundtrack

-Reception
+Critical reception

 Lemonade Mouth was watched by 5.7 million viewers on its premiere night, ranking as the No. 1 TV Telecast among Kids 7–11 (2.3 million/9.4 rating) and Teens (2.1 million/8.5 rating), and cable's No. 1 original movie of 2011 among Total Viewers.
 With DVR viewing included, its total was 7.1 million viewers.
 On the review aggregator website Rotten Tomatoes, 80% of critics' reviews are positive.
 Family-oriented reviewers at Common Sense Media praised the film for its themes of honesty, empowerment, overcoming adversity, self-expression, standing up for what one believes in, and for its emphasis on the importance of the arts and of friendship and family.
+Lemonade Mouth has often been considered one of the best Disney Channel original films, appearing high on several media lists ranking DCOMs.

-Writing for publishing-platform Medium, Jaime Ryan called it "one of the best movies the Disney Channel has put out."
-He praised the "Superb music, talented cast, good script, a well used production design budget — this one hit the nail on the head.
-More than that, we love the spirit of Lemonade Mouth.
-The outcasts fight for equality with the cool crowd and stand up against the powers that be with music."
 Alan Ng of the online publication Film Threat opined that the "protest music" and narratives gave the film an edge, but believed that it ultimately "played it safe in the end."
 H.F.
 Chacon Jr. of The Tartan gave the film seven out of ten stars, writing that "the plot is not as sappy and childish as DCOMs are often thought to be, and can be respected for attempting to speak on the topics that children maturing into young adults have to deal with."
 Khalid McCalla of The Oberlin Review lauded the cast, describing Mendler and Hicks as "likeable and amazing" and Michael, Scott and Kiyoko as "equally amazing.
 These five leads are expertly cast and do a phenomenal job taking their characters from a group of misfits and loners to a Madison Square Garden-booking band."